StatisKit/FP17/README.rst

    .. code:: console

-     conda create -n fp17py3k fp17=1.0.0 python=3 -c statiskit -c defaults --override-channels
+     conda create -n fp17 fp17 -c statiskit -c defaults --override-channels

    .. note::

-     This meta-package corresponds to the one used for the article.
+     This meta-package do not corresponds to the one used for the article.
-     Most recent meta-package can be installed by replacing :code:`fp17=1.0.0` by :code:`fp17` in previous command lines.
-     Moreover, if you replace the :code:`statiskit` channel by the :code:`statiskit/label/unstable` channel, you will benefit from the latest meta-package available that has not yet been released.

 3. Activate the **Conda** environment as advised in your terminal.